This post may contain affiliate links. Please read our disclosure policy.

 • 2 tbsp worcestershire sauce

-• ¼ cup chicken broth or vegetable broth
+• ¼ cup chicken broth or beef broth

 Instructions

-• To clean the mushrooms, use a clean paper towel to gently wipe off each mushroom until clean.
+• To clean the mushrooms, use a clean paper towel to gently wipe off any dirt.
 Trim the stems.
-Halve any large mushrooms and leave the rest in whole.
+Halve any larger mushrooms and leave the smaller ones whole.

-• In the meantime, set aside the shallot, garlic, thyme, salt and pepper in one bowl.
+• While the mushrooms cook, combine the shallot, garlic, thyme, salt, and pepper in a small bowl.

-• Add olive oil.
-Stir periodically over medium-high heat until the mushrooms are nicely browned, about 4 minutes.
+• Add the olive oil to the pan.
+Continue cooking over medium-high heat, stirring occasionally, until the mushrooms are deeply browned, about 4 minutes.

-• Push the mushrooms to the side, add butter to the center.
-When the butter is melted, add the garlic, shallot, thyme, and salt and pepper to the center of the pan.
-Saute until the shallots are lightly browned, about 1 minute.
+• Push the mushrooms to one side of the pan and add the butter to the center.
+Once melted, add the garlic, shallot, thyme, and the salt-and-pepper mixture to the center of the pan.
+Sauté until the shallots are lightly browned, about 1 minute.

-• Transfer mushrooms to a sering plate or bowl.
-Season with a few round of freshly ground black pepper and salt to taste.
-Garnish with a few sprinkles of thyme.
-Serve warm.
+• Transfer the mushrooms to a serving bowl or platter.
+Season with a few grinds of black pepper and extra salt to taste.
+Garnish with a few thyme leaves and serve warm.

 Notes